loganwoudstra/netflix-index/README.md

 ![differences_income_scatter](differences_income_scatter.png "Differences Income Scatter")

-When we calculate the correlation coefficent for the data, we get a value of about **0.77**.
-This suggests that there is a strong postive relation between the two variables.
+It is important to take notice of the two extrema of the graph.
+As mentioned above, Pakistan has the cheaperest subcrition price, but it also has the lowest salary.
+Similiarly, Liechtenstein which is the country with the most expensive Netflix cost has the highest monthly salary.
+Therefore, the graph suggests that the two variables are strongly correlated to one another.
+This is confirmed when we look at the correlation coefficient, which comes out to around **0.77**.
+Obviously, there is a strong postive relation.
+However, we are not certain whether salary has a directl impacted by Netflix prices, becuase as we know, correlation does not imply causation.

 ## Conclusion
-Through this exploration, it appears as if the price of Netflix is affected by the average salary of a country.
-This seems evident as we look at the two extrema of the datasets.
-Pakistan has the cheapest cost of a Netflix subscription but it also has the lowest monthly income.
-The same applies to Liechtenstein which has both the most expensive Netflix subscription and the highest monthly salary.
-Given that the correlation coefficent is rather high, this suggests there exists a strong relation.
-However, we know that correlation does not imply causation.
-Perhaps, they may be some third factor in which the both salary and Netflix prices are dependat upon.
+So, if you're someone who actually pays for Netflix, it may be in your best interest to use a VPN and change your location to Pakistan.
+However, if you really want to save money you should sail the seven seas and pirate all of your content.